Migrate On-Premise Files Shares to Cloud File Storage

 The current state of cloud file storage for Windows-based organizations in Azure is continuing to evolve at an accelerated pace.

-For larger organizations who need larger file shares, SAML/Single Sign On and higher performance, Azure NetApp Files connected to VM based Active Directory Domain Controllers and MyWorkDrive is a better alternative.
+For organizations who need very large file shares with higher performance, Azure NetApp Files connected to VM based Active Directory Domain Controllers and MyWorkDrive is another alternative.